Skip to content Skip to footer

 The Museum

 Listed on the National Register of Historic Places, the Richardson-Bates House Museum is one of the most intact house museums in New York State.
-The mansion offers a unique glimpse into the lifestyle of a prominent wealthy Oswego family, and serves as the place where history comes alive in Oswego County.
+It offers a unique glimpse into the lifestyle of a prominent wealthy Oswego family, and serves as the place where history comes alive in Oswego County.

 The museum’s opulent interiors in the first floor period rooms reflect the art and culture of the 19th century Victorian elite.
 About 90% of the family’s original furnishings and most of the family’s historic and ethnographic collections were included when the house was gifted to the Society in 1946.